Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the Davis-Chandrasekhar-Fermi method: Numerical methods

-To improve the signal-to-noise ratio in the synthetic observations, an additional filter is applied.
-The ratio $p/\delta p$ is computed from the Stokes parameters, where $\delta p$ represents the uncertainty in the linear polarization fraction and $I_L=\sqrt{U^2 + Q^2}$.
-Then, by propagating the errors in Eq. \ref{eq_linpolfrac}, we obtain:
+{ To characterize the polarimetric signal-to-noise (S/N) ratio in the synthetic observations, we compute the ratio $p/\delta p$ directly from the Stokes parameters.} The linear polarized intensity is defined as $I_L = \sqrt{Q^2 + U^2}$, and the linear polarization fraction is $p = \frac{I_L}{I}$.
+Assuming independent uncertainties in the Stokes parameters, the uncertainty in $I_L$ is obtained by standard error propagation as